 Common regularity issues

-Will the oral contraceptive pill (OCP) and other hormonal implants help regulate your period?
+Will the oral contraceptive pill (OCP) & other hormonal implants help regulate your period?

 Other medications to improve period regularity

 Most women will menstruate for around 40 years, and can expect to have about 500 period cycles during their lifetime.

 Period-related problems are a common reason for time off work or, school, or for visits to the doctor, and may have a significant impact on a woman's quality of life.
 Periods can cause issues at any age, but they more commonly affect teenagers and those approaching menopause.

 The menstrual cycle is a normal part of every woman's life.
 How long it lasts, how heavy it is and the time between periods varies for each woman.
 It can be bright red, dark red or dark brown in colour, and may contain small clots (dark pieces of blood).
 Clots that are greater than a 50 cent piece in size should be investigated further by your doctor.
 On average, women lose about 20-80ml of blood during each period (20ml being equal to four teaspoons and 80ml equal to one-third of a cup).

 In the first 2-3 years after a girl's period has started, periods can be irregular, as it can take a year or two for the cycle to regulate.
 Once regular, periods tend to begin around the same time each month (on average every 26-29 days), but can be as often as three weeks apart or as far apart as eight weeks.
 You can still be ovulating either regularly or irregularly right up until your period stops at menopause.

 Periods may be irregular in the lead-up to menopause, following childbirth, miscarriage or termination of a pregnancy or, as already mentioned, in the first few years after they begin.
 However, some women never establish a regular cycle.
 Irregular periods can be due to: